smoralb/TicTacToe/README.md

 # TicTacToe

-Game with noughts and corsses
+Game with noughts and corsses that has different ways to win:

+* 4 in row horizontal
+* 4 in row vertical
+* 2x2 box
+* Main diagonal
+* Reverse diagonal

 ## Libraries used